Information Mainly for Precinct 19-19 Voters

 Upcoming election: The

-next election for Precinct 19-19 will be a municipal election on
+next election for Precinct 19-19 will be a second primary election on

 Information about the election will be posted on the Wake County Board